oddbird/oddsite/content/work/quarqnet.rst

 User Story
 ~~~~~~~~~~

-OddBird's user experience design process
+OddBird's user experience
+design and development process
-always begins with a "User Story,"
+always begins with a user story,
 written from the perspective of a single user.
-During an initial Planning and Discovery Phase
-for the QuarqNet.com project,
-we created an itemized list of User Stories -
-a representation of all the user interactions -
-along with cost estimates.
-In collaboration with Quarq,
-we prioritized the User Stories in Pivotal Tracker.
-One of the first user stories
+One of the very first user stories
 on the list for QuarqNet was:

 *As an athlete, I can view my activity (map & data).*